z0mbix/rolecule/README.md

 - Should we support InSpec?
 (I think probably yes, as it's pretty awesome)
 - Should we run testinfra/inspec inside the container or from outside?
 (Nice to not need all the python/ruby environments/packages on the host)
 - Should we support Windows?
 (Yeah...probably)
+- Should we support other shells than bash?
+Not sure we need to test with alpine as most people don't run their servers on alpine, this ain't Kubernetes